MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 2. Retrieve the Permit Type record and show alert if there are errors

-	- Add the script mentioned below in the else statement of the _**handlePermitTypeSettings** function. contoso_pertmittype is the logical name of the Permit Type Table.
+	- Add the script mentioned below in the else statement of the _**handlePermitTypeSettings** function. contoso_pertmittype is the logical name of the Permit Type table.

             Xrm.WebApi.retrieveRecord("contoso_permittype", permitTypeID).then(function (result) {
             },